Bubble Time for Everyone

 Everyone loves blowing bubbles!
 It's a fun summer activity for kids of all ages, 1–99+.
-Buying bubbles at the store is fine, and you can get some great deals, but making your own bubble solution is way more enjoyable.
-You can get really creative with the solution and with wands.
+Buying bubbles at the store is fine, and you can get some great deals, but making your bubble solution is way more enjoyable.
+You can get creative with the solution and with wands.
 It's easy to whip up, and kids love to help!
 The ingredient list is short, and you most likely have everything you need right in your kitchen.
-Gather up the kids and get ready for a wonderful summer afternoon spent hanging out in the backyard, blowing bubbles.
+Gather up the kids and get ready for a beautiful summer afternoon spent hanging out in the backyard, blowing bubbles.

 - A large plastic container.
 I used an old tote.

 - A small plastic container or bowl

 - 1/2 cup cornstarch